 - Even though there’s no sugar or starch involved, eating ice can chip or break your teeth requiring expensive repairs.

 Choose to enjoy these foods in moderation to limit the negative effects and try to eat as many good foods, like leafy greens, as possible.
-You can also incorporate these foods and drinks with meals instead of grazing all day and allowing the residue and bacteria to build up on your teeth.

 Tips for Healthier Teeth